uchicago-computation-workshop/Fall2022/11_03_Jonas/README.md

 <p class=footertext2>

-**Eric Jonas** is an Assistant Professor at Carnegie Mellon University with joint appointments in the Machine Learning Department and the Institute for Software, Systems, and Society.
-She is also affiliated with CyLab and Block Center at CMU, and co-leads the university-wide Responsible AI Initiative.
+**Eric Jonas** is a Professor in the Department of Computer Science at the University of Chicago.
+His research interests include biological signal acqusition, inverse problems, machine learning, heliophysics, neuroscience, and other exciting ways of exploiting scalable computation to understand the world.
+Previously, he was at the Berkeley Center for Computational Imaging and RISELab at UC Berkeley EECS working with Ben Recht.
 </p>

 <br>